S3-working-group/s3-practical-guide/src/enablers-of-co-creation/artful-participation.md

 * consciously **balance personal needs with those of a team** and organization as a whole
 * **developing the necessary skills** to do so
 * **supporting others** in doing the same
-* bringing impediments to the attention of the circle if necessary
+* bringing impediments to the attention of others if necessary

 ---